kevinkawchak/law-physical-ai-trials/README.md

 This v0.2.0 release adds `adoption/`, a new clinician-facing companion to the v0.1.0 review: an eight-question confidence framework (competence, safety, transparency, oversight, equity, reliability, accountability, workflow) for deciding when to trust verified Physical AI at the bedside of an oncology trial.
-Built across the same four stages (20 colored Mermaid figures, then draft, full, and final) with 9 tables, it reuses the template theme and the verification-before-generation mechanism without rewriting the prior version.

 Where the v0.1.0 review under `review/` persuades **legislators** through eight emotional pillars, this framework equips the **practicing clinician**, the oncologist, investigator, nurse, and research coordinator, to place *calibrated trust*, reliance proportioned to demonstrated capability, in a verified system.
-It avoids the two failure modes the literature names, automation bias (over-trust) and algorithm aversion (under-trust), and closes each question on the concrete mechanism that answers it.

 ```mermaid
 %%{init: {'theme':'base','themeVariables':{'fontFamily':'Helvetica, Arial, sans-serif','lineColor':'#333333','primaryTextColor':'#111111'},'flowchart':{'curve':'natural','nodeSpacing':24,'rankSpacing':38,'htmlLabels':true}}}%%